Atlanta Crackers: Origin of the team's name

-However, this list does not represent the most likely origins of the name.
-The term cracker is derived from the Gaelic craic, meaning entertaining conversation or boasting, with the latter sense still attested in the idiom "not all it's cracked up to be."
-It was used in the 18th century to denote Irish and Scottish colonists of the Deep South backcountry.
-The Earl of Dartmouth had this to say in a 1766 correspondence: "I should explain to your Lordship what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascals on the frontiers of Virginia, Maryland, the Carolinas, and Georgia, who often change their places of abode."

 During the period of Reconstruction following the American Civil War, there was also a political party of the same name.
 Organized in Augusta, Georgia, this party's platform was one of "opposition to Catholics and segregation of blacks".

 While now sometimes used as a derogatory term for a white southerner that promotes racism, it is also used as a term of pride by some white southerners to indicate one that is descended from those original settlers of the area.

 As in several other cities, Atlanta's local Negro league team was named after the local White league team: the Atlanta Black Crackers joined the Negro Southern League in 1920, and existed until the early 1950s.